SAVE 50K IN 4 MONTHS EASILY!

 Diversify your investments between equity, debt, and gold through mutual funds.

-Check out the INVEST Tab on LXME app and look out for various time and goal-based portfolios which are diversified, well-researched, and curated by experts.
+Check out the INVEST Tab on Lxme app and look out for various time and goal-based portfolios which are diversified, well-researched, and curated by experts.

 To summarize, the equity market volatility, can be worrisome, but it’s important to stay calm and stick to your investment plan, focus on your goals and avoid the market noise.
 It’s a good idea to check your portfolio every 6 months to a year.
 If you focus on long-term goals and spread out your investments, you can manage the ups and downs of the Indian stock market.